sgrif/swirl/README.md

 ## Upcoming features

-This library is still in its early stages, and has not yet reached 0.1 status.
-We're using it successfully in production on crates.io today, but there are still several things missing that you may want from a job queue.
 Planned features that are not yet implemented are:

 - Automatic configuration of the DB connection pool
 - Allowing jobs to take a database connection as an argument